-This jointA physics component allowing a dynamic connection between rigidbodies, usually allowing some degree of movement such as a hinge.
+The Relative JointA physics component allowing a dynamic connection between Rigidbody components, usually allowing some degree of movement such as a hinge.
 More info

-See in Glossary component allows two game objects controlled by rigidbodyA component that allows a GameObject to be affected by simulated gravity and other forces.
+See in Glossary controlled by RigidbodyA component that allows a GameObject to be affected by simulated gravity and other forces.
 More info

 See in Glossary physics to maintain in a position based on each other’s location.
 Use this joint to keep two objects offset from each other, at a position and angle you decide.

 The aim of this joint is to maintain a relative linear and angular distance (offset) between two points.
 Those two points can be two Rigidbody2D components or a Rigidbody2D component and a fixed position in the world.
-(Connect to a fixed position in the world by setting Connected Rigidbody to None).
+Note: Connect to a fixed position in the world by setting Connected Rigidbody to None.

 This joint has two simultaneous constraints: